 Accredited High School Diploma

-Excel High School Accreditation StatusExcel High School is Regionally Accredited by AdvancED, The parent organization of The North Central Association CASI and Southern Association of Schools and Colleges CASI.
+Excel High School Accreditation StatusExcel High School is Regionally Accredited by AdvancED, The parent organization of The North Central Association CASI and Southern Association of Schools and Colleges CASI and the Norwest Accrediting Commission.
+Click Here to view our accreditation profile.

 Click Here to View Accreditation Certificate.

-AdvancED/North Central Association Commission on Accreditation and School Improvement NCA CASI is an accrediting agency recognized by the United States Department of Education.
+AdvancED/North Central Association Commission on Accreditation and School Improvement NCA CASI is an accrediting agency recognized by all 50-States and The United States Department of Education.
 Please find further information on the USDOE website:

 U.S. Department of Education - Accreditation in the United States

-AdvancED is recognized by the Council for Higher Education Accreditation and is the parent organization for the North Central Association Commission on Accreditation and School Improvement (NCA CASI) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
+AdvancED is recognized by the Council for Higher Education Accreditation and is the parent organization for the North Central Association Commission on Accreditation and School Improvement (NCA CASI) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI) and the Northwest Accrediting Commission.
 AdvancED is recognized by the States’ Department of Education as a legitimate accrediting agency.

 Answers to Most Concerns about AccreditationAccreditation is one of the biggest concerns for people who wish to earn a high school or college diploma online.
-A school accredited by the appropriate accrediting body can grant diplomas that lead to greater income opportunities and higher positions.
+A school accredited by the appropriate accrediting body can grant diplomas that lead to greater income opportunities and the chance to attend an accredited college or university.
 A diploma that is given by a “fake” school can turn out to be a huge waste of time, energy and money.
 Do yourself a favor and make sure you know the facts about accreditation before you register for any online program claiming it is accredited.
 Excel High School is a Regionally accredited high school.
 Some colleges and universities will only accept a regionally accredited high school diploma.
-Please consult with your college or university to be sure your college will accept a Regionally accredited high school diploma.
+It is our experience that all colleges and universities in the US recognize a Regionally accredited high school diploma.

 AdvancED/North Central Association Commission on Accreditation and School Improvement NCA CASI is an accrediting agency recognized by the United States Department of Education.
 Please find further information on the USDOE website: http://www2.ed.gov/admins/finaid/accred/accreditation_pg6.html#NationallyRecognized